ian-schu/buoy-client/README.md

 A search engine for consumers to find businesses they want to believe in.

 ----
-This app started life as boilerplate from `preact-cli`, so the following terminal commands are baked
+This app started life as boilerplate from `preact-cli`, so the following **terminal commands are baked in:**
-## CLI Commands

 ``` bash
 # install dependencies
 npm install